rodio/rodio.github.io/src/content/posts/first.md

 let surface = wgpu_instance.create_surface(&window).unwrap();
 ````

-By looking directly at WGPU's `Cargo.toml` (where its dependencies are declared) we can see that wgpu does not have
+By looking directly at wgpu's `Cargo.toml` (where its dependencies are declared) we can see that wgpu does not have
 winit as a dependecy.
 Winit does not 'know' about wgpu either.

 *How is it possible that a method from one crate takes an instance of a struct from another (seemingly unrelated)